percona/pmm-doc/docs/metrics-monitor.md

 ![](_images/metrics-monitor.cross-server-graphs.load-average.1.png)

+!!! alert alert-info "Note"
-**NOTE**: If you are zooming in on a metric which is represented as a single number on its dashboard, you cannot change the level of detail by selecting a range on the graph itself.
+    If you are zooming in on a metric which is represented as a single number on its dashboard, you cannot change the level of detail by selecting a range on the graph itself.

 To return to the dashboard, click the Back to dashboard button next to the time range selector.